 And be sure to keep play areas uncluttered by rotating the toys in and out.
 When too many toys are introduced into a child’s life, their attention span can suffer.
 A child will rarely learn to fully appreciate the toy in front of them when there are countless options still remaining on the shelves.

-CARVING OUT TIME FOR MINIMALIST PARENTING
+MAKING TIME FOR MINIMALIST PARENTING

 If you haven’t gone to the bathroom with the door closed in five years or your calendar is jammed with carpools for three different soccer schedules, this section is for you.
 Because you definitely deserve this do-nothing time in your life.